DevTrainings/GitTraining/18-RemoteRepository/README.md

 * Let's create a local branch where we will develop a nice new feature:

 ```
-> git checkout -b AddJoke
+> git checkout -b AddEasterEgg
-Switched to a new branch 'AddJoke'
+Switched to a new branch 'AddEasterEgg'
 ```

 * Let's do some changes to it: